dustinpfister/blog_posts/_posts/js-javascript-if.md

 layout: post
 categories: js
 id: 390
-updated: 2019-02-25 21:10:33
+updated: 2019-02-25 21:21:54
-version: 1.5
+version: 1.6
 ---

 In this post I will be writing about [javaScript if](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/if...else) statements, and other related concerns when working with conditionals in general when making a javaScript project.
+In javaScript there is also a conditional operator as well that can be used as a short hand for if else statements as well.

 <!-- more -->